-- A parking garage with LINER BUILDING may exceed the maximum LOT WIDTH/ depth, with a MAJOR WAIVER (See Sec 405.26.E). - 2.
-Lots larger than 2 acres shall follow the Large Site Standards (Article 7). - 3.
+- A parking garage with LINER BUILDING may exceed the maximum LOT WIDTH/ depth, with a MAJOR WAIVER (See Sec 405.26.F). - ${\hbox{2.
+Lo\tiny TS larger than 2 acres shall follow the Large Site Standards (Article \, 7)}.$ - 3.
 Any existing LOT that exceeds the maximum lot size shall be considered a permitted non-conforming lot.

 - 1. "Front" and "Side" orientation shall be determined by the Street Hierarchy Sec 405.22.C.3. - One or more PRINCIPAL BUILDINGS are permitted on a LOT.
 The PRINCIPAL BUILDING(s) PRIMARY FAÇADE shall be located within the BUILD-TO-ZONE.
-A COTTAGE COURT that meets the standards of Sec 405.12, where primary FAÇADES are oriented to face a shared court/green, may be approved as a MINOR WAIVER (See Sec 405.26.E). - 3.
-All PRINCIPAL BUILDINGS must have a PRINCIPAL ENTRANCE along the PRIMARY - Loading docks and other service entries shall not be located facing STREETS and public OPEN SPACES. - A CONTEXTUAL BUILD-TO-ZONE is the range between the smallest and largest existing SETBACK of BUILDINGS that are on adjacent LOTS, that are oriented to the same street as, and within 100' of the subject LOT. - The Maximum Building Footprint shall not apply to civic uses including houses of worship and schools.
-Grocery stores may exceed this limit, with a MAJOR WAIVER (See Sec 405.26.E). - 7.
-Building Placement Standards may be adjusted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes, exposed rock formations, sensitive habitats, wetlands, floodplains, streams and riparian areas, and mature trees (See Sec 405.26.E).
+A COTTAGE COURT that meets the standards of Sec 405.12, where primary FAÇADES are oriented to face a shared court/green, may be approved as a MINOR WAIVER (See Sec 405.26.F). - All PRINCIPAL BUILDINGS must have a PRINCIPAL ENTRANCE along the PRIMARY FACADE. - 4.
+Loading docks and other service entries shall not be located facing STREETS and public OPEN SPACES. - 5.
+A Contextual build-to-zone is the range between the smallest and largest existing setback of buildings that are on adjacent Lots, that are oriented to the same street as, and within 100' of the subject Lot. - The Maximum Building Footprint shall not apply to civic uses including houses of worship and schools.
+Grocery stores may exceed this limit, with a MAJOR WAIVER (See Sec 405.26.F).
+Maximum Building Footprint may be expanded by up to 100% for additions to existing buildings with a MAJOR WAIVER (See Sec 405.26.F). - Building Placement Standards may be adjusted to the minimum extent needed to avoid impacts to sensitive natural features such as steep slopes, exposed rock formations, sensitive habitats, wetlands, floodplains, streams and riparian areas, and mature trees (See Sec 405.26.F). - 8.
+Existing BUILDINGS that do not meet the Building Form standards may be reused and improved as described in Sec 405.26.1.1.c (Non-conforming Buildings and Uses).